Keiner-Josue/192502-parcial-poo-01/README.md

 Write a short paragraph (5–8 sentences) in English:
 👉 *How did you apply your own learning strategies to solve this exam?
 Mention one difficulty and how you solved it.*

+## The tools used, in my case, were audiovisual aids.
+In my case, YouTube was the one that
+## helped me understand a little more about the things covered in class.
+It also helped me understand code cases.
+## Also, although AI sounds a little bad, thanks to her voice, she explained how some things about getters and setters worked,
+## as well as constructors.
+In my case, I used most of the help through videos,
+## which helped me understand it.

 ---

 ## Evaluation Criteria